 In a valley in the Fichtel mountains, a shepherd once was tending to his herd in a green meadow.
 A few tmes it happened that after he brought them back home, he discovered that one of the animals was missing.
 All searching was to no avail - the sheep always vanished into thin air.

 The shepherd decided then to observe his herd more attentively and at one such time he noticed a huge wolf come out of the forest and grab one of the lambs.
 Angered, the shepherd began chasing after the wolf, but it was too fast and before he could do anything, the wolf disappeared with its prey.

 The next time, he brought along a marksman.
-The wolf appeared again, but no matter how much he would shoot, the bullets would just bounce off of the animal.
-At that moment the shepherd procured an idea to load the gun with the dried pith of an elder bush.
-The next day they managed to hit the wolf-thief which then fled, howling, back into the forest.
+The wolf appeared again, but no matter how much he would shoot, the bullets just bounced off of the animal.
+At that moment, the shepherd had an idea to load the gun with the dried pitch of an elder bush.
+The next day, they managed to hit the wolf-thief which then fled, howling, back into the forest.

 In the morning the shepherd met with an old neighbour of his, who he was not on the best terms with.
 Seeing that she was limping, he asked: